jakharbek/web-docker/README.md

-Docker for WEB and Gitlab CI
+Docker for WEB
 ==========
-Docker for WEB and Gitlab CI
+Docker for WEB

 Installation
 ------------